practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 TBD:

-- 2025-09-28: new chart: only Scheme dialects: execution speeds
+- 2025-09-28: new chart: only Scheme dialects: execution speeds right at top of chapter "Scheme's on Speed"

 # Scheme